Basic EPS

 For Year 4 and afterward, fill in the `Dividends for Cumulative Preference Shares*` input box with the declared dividend 80,000.
 You would not have selected the `Original issue discount or premium` adjustment since there is no amortization for Year 4 and afterward: the `Amortization of Discount/Premium*` input box is not needed.

-Since these shares have been classified as equity, the original issue discount is amortized to retained earnings using the effective interest method and treated as a preference
+Since these shares have been classified as equity, the original issue discount is amortized to retained earnings using the effective interest method and treated as a preference dividend.

 Example 3: Increasing Rate Preference Shares Where the Premium on the Issue is Amortized over the First Three Years